Israeli Occupation Forces (IOF) Continue

 · IOF have continued settlement activities in the West Bank

-law and humanitarian law continued in the OPT during the reporting period (18 –
+international law and humanitarian law escalated in the OPT during the reporting

 Shooting: During the reporting period, IOF

-protest at the construction of the Annexation Wall in N’elin and Bal’ein
+protest to the construction of the Annexation Wall in N’elin and Bal’ein

 villages, west of Ramallah.
 IOF also used a liquid with a disgusting smell